steinbergmedia/vst3_dev_portal/src/.vst3_tutorials/advanced-techniques-tutorial/README.md

 in order to delegate the handling of the parameter changes to the *gainParameter* object.

-Now we just need another small change in the process lambda to use the nearly sample accurate *gain* value.
+Now we just need another small change in the process lambda to use the nearly sample-accurate *gain* value.
 We have to call the *gainParameter* object to *advance* the parameter value:

 ``` c++
 auto doProcessing = [this] (ProcessData& data) {